wp-plugins/oik-nivo-slider/readme.txt

 YES... from oik-nivo-slider version 1.7 with oik 1.17 or higher Thumbnail navigation is supported for version 3.1 of the nivo jQuery code.

+= Can I choose the effect per slider? =
+YES... from oik-nivo-slider version 1.7.1216.
+Use the effect= parameter e.g. [nivo effect=boxRain]

 = Which version of jQuery does it use? =
 It uses the jQuery library provided by WordPress.
 In WordPress 3.3.1 it was 1.7.1.
 For WordPress 3.4.1/3.4.2 it is 1.7.2